 2. A maintenance plan for approval by the Department that outlines the frequency and methods for maintaining the condition of all channelizing devices, except cones owned and maintained by the Contractor, installed/used in the work zone.

-102-9.2 Work Zone Signs: Furnish, install, maintain, remove and relocate signs in accordance with the Plans and Standard Plans, Index 102-600.
+102-9.2 Work Zone Signs: Use work zone signs in accordance with the TTCP and Standard Plans..
+Diamond shaped temporary traffic control signs must be a minimum of 48 inches x 48 inches

-102-9.2.1 Post Mounted Signs: Meet the requirements of 990-8.B Top Side
+102-9.2.1 Post Mounted Signs: Use post-mounted signs when the work zone condition will exceed one day with the following exceptions:

+1. Road closure signs mounted on type III barricades,

+2. Pedestrian and bicycle advanced warning or pedestrian regulatory signs mounted on sign supports in accordance with the vendor drawing shown in the APL,

+3. Median Barrier Top-mounted signs, or

+4. Bridge Side mounted signs.

+Install all posts plumb.
+Set posts in preformed holes to the specified depth with suitable backfill tamped securely on all sides, or drive 3 lb./ft. sign posts and any size base post in accordance with the APL drawings.

+102-9.2.2 Portable Signs: Portable signs may be used when the work zone condition will be in place for 24 hours or less, or as approved by the Engineer..

+Mesh and non-retroreflective vinyl sign panels may be used for daytime work.
+Retroreflective vinyl sign panels may be used for daytime or nighttime work.

-102-9.2.2 Portable Signs: Use only approved systems, which includes sign stands and attachment hardware (nuts, bolts, clamps, brackets, braces, etc.), meeting the vendor requirements specified on the APL drawings.
-102-9.2.3 Barrier Mounted Signs: If post mounting criteria cannot be achieved in accordance with Standard Plans, Index 102-600 and a barrier or traffic railing exists, use temporary sign criteria provided in Standard Plans, Index 700-012 or Index 700-013.
+102-9.2.3 Barrier-Mounted Signs: If post mounting criteria cannot be achieved and a barrier or traffic railing exists, attach work zone signs to barrier or traffic railing in accordance with the Standard Plans.
 Use Standard Plans, Index 700-012 only when mounting the sign to the top of the barrier or traffic railing places the sign panel closer than two feet from the traveled way.

-102-9.3 Business Signs: Provide and place signs in accordance with the Plans and Standard Plans, Index 102 series.
+102-9.3 Business Signs: Use business signs in accordance with the TTCP and Standard Plans.
 Furnish signs having retroreflective sheeting meeting the requirements of Section 990.

-102-9.4 Channelizing Devices: Furnish, install, maintain, remove and relocate channelizing devices in accordance with the Plans and Standard Plans.
+102-9.4 Channelizing Devices: Use channelizing devices in accordance with the TTCP, Standard Plans, and MUTCD.
+Omit tapers and channelizing devices for paved shoulders less than 4 ft in width.

-102-9.4.1 Retroreflective Collars for Traffic Cones: Use collars for traffic cones listed on the APL that meet the requirements of Section 990.
+Do not mix types of channelizing devices within a taper or transition.
+Ensure any diagonal stripes on channelizing devices are sloped downward towards traffic.
+Do not mount sign panels on channelizing devices unless shown in the APL.
+Do not place ballast on the top rails or any striped rails, or higher than 13 inches above the driving surface.
+Do not splice the sheeting of channelizing devices.

+Do not use lighting devices to supplement channelization.

+102-9.4.1 Cones: Use cones in active work zones where workers are present.

 Use cone collars at night designed to properly fit the taper of the cone when installed.
-Place the upper 6 inch collar a uniform 3-1/2 inches distance from the top of the cone and the lower 4 inch collar a uniform 2 inches distance below the bottom of the upper 6 inch collar.
+Collars may be removeable or attached permanently.
+Place the upper 6-inch collar a uniform 3-1/2 inches distance from the top of the cone and the lower 4-inch collar a uniform 2 inches distance below the bottom of the upper 6-inch collar.

-Collars must be capable of being removed for temporary use or attached permanently to the cone in accordance with the manufacturer’s recommendations.
-Provide a white sheeting having a smooth outer surface and that has the property of a retroreflector over its entire surface.

-102-9.4.2 Pedestrian Longitudinal Channelizing Devices (LCDs): Use LCDs listed on the APL for pedestrian use and meeting the requirements of Section 990 and the Standard Plans.
+102-9.4.2 .Pedestrian Longitudinal Channelizing Devices (LCDs): Use LCDs listed on the APL for pedestrian use and meeting the requirements of Section 990 and the Standard Plans.
 Pedestrian LCDs must be interlocked except for the stand-alone unit placed perpendicular to a sidewalk.
-For pedestrian LCDs requiring internal ballasting, an indicator that clearly identifies the proper ballast level will be required.
-For pedestrian LCDs requiring external ballasting, the ballasting methods must be detailed in the APL drawings including ballasting type and minimum weight.
+Ballast pedestrian LCDs as shown on the APL.